janxb/janxb.github.io/_pages/index.md

 I'm a German citizen and currently {% timeago 1995-09-13 %} old.
 My hobbies include biking, hiking and sports shooting.
 Software development has always been my passion since young years, so I quickly started to turn this passion into my profession.
 Currently I am working as a full-time application developer and doing some additional project work in my free time.
-If you want me for your project, just send me an email!

 **Want to get in touch with me?
 Try [contact@janbrodda.de](mailto:contact@janbrodda.de).**